 SPECIAL WASTE & OTHER SERVICES

 Yes.
-Residents can bring up to seven of the following items for recycling at no charge: computers, laptops, monitors, and televisions.
+Residents can bring up to seven of the following items for recycling at no charge: computers, laptops, monitors, televisions, keyboards, mice, and printers.
 All other computer peripherals, electronic items and appliances can be recycled for a fee.
 Download the DR Recycling Guide form for a list of items that can be recycled for free and which ones require a recycling processing fee.<back>

 Click on the Deschutes County Department of Solid Waste or the State of Oregon Department of Equality (DEQ) for information on how to dispose of these materials and what is acceptable and not acceptable.<back>

 Yes, you can bring your documents to Deschutes Recycling during normal operating hours and dispose of your documents in a secured locking roll cart.
 The carts are stored in a secured, locked building and SecureShred will come and shred the materials directly from the cart into the shredding truck. <back>